Mignar99/WeatherVisionNN/README.md

 - `plotlib.py` — plotting helper
   - Utility for visualizing batches of maps with predicted and true month labels.
 Used by `CNN_classifier.ipynb`.

-## Motivation for CNNs and the Transition to Vision Transformers
+### Why CNNs First — and Why Transition to Vision Transformers

-CNNs were chosen as the initial modeling approach because they are highly effective at extracting local spatial patterns in geophysical data such as temperature fields.
-Their inductive bias—spatial locality and translation invariance—makes them well-suited for tasks like short-term forecasting and seasonal classification, where fine-grained structures (fronts, gradients, small-scale anomalies) carry meaningful signals.
-However, during training of the CNN-based predictor, signs of mild overfitting emerged at longer horizons (e.g., at 21 hours), where the training loss continued to decrease while the validation loss began to rise.
-This suggests that the model’s reliance on local spatial priors may limit its ability to generalize when longer-range dependencies become dominant.
-Vision Transformers (ViTs) address this limitation by replacing convolutional locality with global self-attention, enabling the model to learn relationships across the entire temperature field.
-The improved performance of the ViT at the 21-hour horizon highlights the advantage of models capable of capturing global spatial context without being constrained by convolutional receptive fields.
+**CNNs were the natural starting point**: they excel at capturing **local spatial patterns** in temperature fields, leveraging strong inductive biases such as **spatial locality** and **translation invariance**.
+These properties make them particularly effective for
+- short-term temperature forecasting
+- season/month classification
+- detecting fine-scale structures (fronts, gradients, local anomalies)

+**However, CNN forecasting showed early signs of overfitting at longer horizons** (notably at **21 hours**):
+- training loss kept decreasing
+- validation loss began to increase
+This indicates that purely local feature extraction limits the model when **large-scale atmospheric structures** drive the evolution of temperature.

+**Vision Transformers** overcome this limitation by using **global self-attention**, allowing the model to capture relationships **across the entire spatial field**.
+This makes ViTs better suited for medium-range forecasting, where global context matters more than local texture.
+The result: **the ViT outperformed the CNN at 21-hour predictions**, validating the transition to a more globally aware architecture.

 ## Some Results